mshmsh5000/northstar/documentation/endpoints/auth.md

 # Authentication Endpoints

-> :construction: New [OAuth endpoints](endpoints/oauth.md) are under construction and will be the preferred way to authenticate clients
-> across all services once they're shipped.
-Stay tuned!
+Northstar acts as the authorization server for all of our internal services at DoSomething.org.
+Individual services may send a user's credentials to Northstar in exchange for a signed access token which can be used throughout our ecosystem.

+Access tokens are digitally signed [JSON Web Tokens](http://jwt.io), which can then be passed between other services and verified _without_ requiring each service to continually ping Northstar for each request.
+Because access tokens have a short lifetime, a user can be "logged out" of all services by revoking their refresh token.

+Each access token includes the authorized user's ID, expiration timestamp, and scopes.
+Tokens are signed to prevent tampering, and can be verified using a shared public key.

-## Create Token
+## Create Token (Password Grant)

-This will verify a user's credentials and create an authentication token, which can be used to sign future requests on the user's behalf.
+This will verify a user's credentials and create a JWT authentication token, which can be used to sign future requests on the user's behalf, and a refresh token, which can be used to fetch a new access token after the one expires.
 If invalid credentials are provided, this endpoint will return a `401 Unauthorized` error.

 ```
-POST /auth/token
+POST /v2/auth/token
 ```

 **Parameters:**